He Long: In the People's Republic

+On January 5, 1960, the CCP Central Committee approved the establishment of the National Defense Industry Commission, appointing He Long as its director.
+Because the defense industry was full of top national secrets, He Long, upon assuming office, stipulated a strict secrecy rule for all staff members: anything involving defense industry secrets, whether from the perspective of the unit or individual, including himself, was strictly forbidden from being publicized in newspapers.
+Therefore, He Long's period of leadership in the defense industry has remained largely unknown.
+Upon assuming this post, he began to rectify the quality control of China's armaments production.
+During the Third Front construction movement, He Long, as a member of the Politburo, Vice Chairman of the Central Military Commission and Vice Premier, went on inspection tours to China’s interior.

 After Mao Zedong purged Peng Dehuai in 1959, Mao appointed He to the head of an office to investigate Peng's past and find reasons to criticize Peng.
 He accepted the position but was sympathetic to Peng, and stalled for over a year before submitting his report.
 Mao's prestige weakened when it became widely known that Mao's Great Leap Forward had been a disaster, and He eventually presented a report that was positive, and which attempted to vindicate Peng.
-Peng was partially rehabilitated in 1965, but then purged again at the beginning of the Cultural Revolution 1966.
-He was accused of a mutiny in Feb 1964, after a Soviet Union trip with Zhou Enlai.
-The Soviet were unhappy, with China direction.
-Cultural revolution followed soon after, to purged communist and rightist leanings in China.
+Peng was partially rehabilitated in 1965, but then purged again at the beginning of the Cultural Revolution in 1966.
+The Soviets were unhappy with China's direction, and in a meeting, Marshal Rodion Malinovsky, the Soviet Defense Minister, had reportedly suggested to Marshal He Long that China remove Mao from leadership.